guiarthur09/guiarthur09/README.md

 🚀 About Me

-- 🎓 Student at SENAI (Systems Development)
+🎓 Student at SENAI (Systems Development) <br>
--- 📚 Currently focused on JavaScript & Python
+-- 📚 Currently focused on JavaScript & Python <br>
--- ⚡ Always improving and building real projects
+-- ⚡ Always improving and building real projects <br>
 -- 🎯 Looking for my first opportunity as a developer

 ## 🧠 Tech Stack